Endometrial cancer at a glance

 Endometrial cancer treatments

 Treatments for endometrial cancer will differ for each woman depending on the stage of the cancer, the patient’s general health, whether future fertility is being considered and other variables.
-Treatment options include:
+Treatment options include the following.

 The most common way to treat endometrial cancer is to perform a total hysterectomy by removing a woman’s uterus and cervix.
 This may be paired with a bilateral salpingo-oophorectomy, which removes the ovaries and fallopian tubes.
 A total hysterectomy will make it impossible for a woman to have children in the future, so if fertility is a concern the patient should consult with a fertility preservation doctor before undergoing this procedure.